c0d3x-software/react-away/docs/@assets/conception.md

 # Architecture

-Reactful is a full-featured react meta-framework with a minimalist design and maximalist performance.
+React Away is a full-featured react meta-framework with a minimalist design and maximalist performance.

 || | |
 |-|-|-|